A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Abstract

 \section{Abstract}

-Chance constrained programming refers to a type of optimization problem with uncertain constraints that are satisfied with at least a prescribed probability level.
-In this work, we study the sample average approximation of a class of chance constrained programs, in which the objective function is a difference-of-convex (DC) function and the functions in the chance constraint are all convex.
-Utilizing the empirical quantile of the chance constraint, we reformulate it into a DC constrained DC program.
-We propose a proximal DC algorithm (pDCA) for solving the reformulation.
-Moreover, we prove the global convergence of the proposed algorithm based on the Kurdyka-\L ojasiewicz property and derive the iteration complexity for finding an approximate KKT point.
-We point out that the proposed pDCA and its associated analysis apply to any DC constrained DC programs, which may be of independent interests.
-To support and complement our theoretical development, we show via numerical experiments that the proposed approach is competitive with a host of existing approaches.
+Chance constrained programming (CCP) refers to a type of optimization problem with uncertain constraints that are satisfied with at least a prescribed probability level.
+In this work, we study the sample average approximation (SAA) method for chance constraints, which is an important approach to CCP in the data-driven setting where only a sample of multiple realizations of the random vector in the constraints is available.
+The SAA method approximates the underlying distribution with an empirical distribution over the available sample.
+Assuming that the functions in the chance constraints are all convex, we reformulate the SAA of chance constraints into a difference-of-convex (DC) form.
+Additionally, by assuming the objective function is also a DC function, we obtain a DC constrained DC program.
+To solve this reformulation, we propose a proximal DC algorithm and show that the subproblems of the algorithm are suitable for off-the-shelf solvers in some scenarios.
+Moreover, we not only prove the subsequential and sequential convergence of the proposed algorithm but also derive the iteration complexity for finding an approximate Karush-Kuhn-Tucker point.
+To support and complement our theoretical development, we show via numerical experiments that our proposed approach is competitive with a host of existing approaches.
+Our publicly available code repository can be found at \url{https://github.com/peng8wang/2024.0648}.